Aegon

-Aegon N.V. (stylized as AEGON) is a Dutch public company for life insurance, pensions and asset management.
+Aegon Ltd. is a Dutch public company for life insurance, pensions and asset management.
 It is headquartered in The Hague, Netherlands and has 26,000 employees as of July 21, 2020.
 Aegon is listed on the Euronext Amsterdam and is a constituent of the AEX index.
-It operates a direct bank under the brand name "Knab" in the Netherlands.
+It also operated a direct bank under the brand name "Knab" in the Netherlands.
+In October 2022, it was announced that AEGON's Dutch operations would be acquired by ASR Nederland (29.99% of which is owned by AEGON).
+To the extent they had the AEGON trade name, it will become ASR; Knab and TKP will keep their names.
+Subsequently, AEGON reincorporated in Bermuda.